fmxsh/tot-ontology/README.md

 Self-emergence is the unifying emergent principle by which a _thing of things_ achieves its self-hood, meaning it can itself enact whatever is required of it, like being self-organizing, self-constituting, self-defining etc. It is thus not relying on external instruction.
 Its recursive nature implies it never, at any point, was relying on external instruction.
 It is thus not a system described by something outside it.
 It is self-describing.
 It describes any thing, including itself, using itself.

 At the core, we have the recognition of difference in perception.
-How perception is differentiated (meaning where we percieve the boundaries of a thing) is defined by its purpose.
+How perception is differentiated (meaning where we percieve the boundaries of a thing) is defined by its identity.
 One may be surprised many more expensive speakers do not come with cables or even amplifiers.
 That is because in the domain of high end speakers another ontology presides, where the concept of a speaker is limited to the actual speaker unit, whereas in the budget market, a speaker is understood as "that which makes sound" which then implies a whole set of common things such as sound cables and power adapters.
 A thing here, thus is understood and delineated by an describable idea.
 If you ask the dealer in a high end shop about the cables, he would _describe_ the _idea_ that the speaker unit is _just the speakers and not the sound cables_.
-In a _Thing of Things_, the purpose is the highest delimiting factor, which is also contained within the thing, and thus the thing contains its own boundaries.
+In a _Thing of Things_, the identity is the highest delimiting factor, which is also contained within the thing, and thus the thing contains its own boundaries.
 (It is thus self-delimiting).

-The _Thing of Things_ contains its own boundary as a reflection of its purpose.
-Embeded in the thing itself, is the purpose which is the highest structural contraint.
+The _Thing of Things_ contains its own boundary as a reflection of its identity.
+Embeded in the thing itself, is the identity which is the highest structural contraint, or structural affirmation.

-It is the act of differentiating perception to isolate _purpose_ as a property in a thing (rather than putting the purpose outside the thing), that makes the purpose give rise to self-emergence, in the sense that any other thing within the thing must align it-_self_ with the purpose, thus, the thing becomes self-enacting.
+It is the act of differentiating perception to isolate _identity_ as a property in a thing (rather than putting the identity outside the thing), that makes the identity give rise to self-emergence, in the sense that any other thing within the thing must align it-_self_ with the identity, thus, the thing becomes self-enacting.

 It contains the conditions for its own organization.

 #### Self-aserting

-(Perhaps the most impoprant emergent feature of a thing): All properties are aligned to support the purpose.
-This is implicit, as the purpose is integral, and a purpose can not be integral to a thing that does not honor it.
-The boundary of a thing (how a thing is differentiated from other things) is based in the purpose.
-Things that do not align with the purpose, are simply outside the thing, not part of the thing.
+(Perhaps the most impoprant emergent feature of a thing): All properties are aligned to support the identity.
+This is implicit, as the identity is integral, and a identity can not be integral to a thing that does not honor it.
+The boundary of a thing (how a thing is differentiated from other things) is based in the identity.
+Things that do not align with the identity, are simply outside the thing, not part of the thing.
 Remember, a thing is self-evident.
 It does not need a description on a paper, like a blueprint.
 It itself is its own description.
-It will be self-evident if a thing relates to the purpose or not.
-If we describe the thing, we can do conceptual errors of putting non-purposeful aspects in the description, but that is just a bad description, and will simply not have effect in reality.
-The property purpose, of _thing of things_ defines the root-purpose.
-The purpose of a purpose is to be useful.
-Here, the validity of _purpose_ is measured against perceived usefulness.
-The person who is perceiving, is also experiencing the effects of a thing, and can compare that with his or her own idea of what is desirable, thus stating what is useful or not, and thereby construct a useful purpose that comes to define a thing.
-The thing then must align with this purpose.
+It will be self-evident if a thing relates to the identity or not.
+If we describe the thing, we can do conceptual errors of putting non-identityful aspects in the description, but that is just a bad description, and will simply not have effect in reality.

+The _thing of things_ is a framework used to structure the perception of a thing, and as such, The property identity, of _thing of things_ defines the root-identity.
+The role of a identity is to "organizes the perception of its _thingness_ for exhaustive perceptual clarity (thus, including itself)."
+Here, the validity of _identity_ is measured against perceived resonance with its parts (or its parts with the property identity).

 #### Self-defining